-The Cherry Creek Falls hike is a beautiful half day hike and one of the best waterfalls in Washington.
+The Cherry Creek Falls hike is a beautiful half day hike and one of the best waterfall hikes near Seattle.
 At 5 miles and 500 feet of elevation gain, it’s a good workout but not extremely steep.
 There is a lot of mud on this trail and some potentially challenging creek crossings near the waterfall, so I would suggest wearing rubber boots (unless it’s a hot day).
 Rubber boots are awesome for hiking as long as they’re comfortable!

 This hike has a lot of mud, especially in the last mile, and a couple of stream crossings (which would be fine to just splash across in rubber boots) but this is something to consider.
 Otherwise, it’s a beautiful forest walk to a lovely waterfall without too much elevation gain (it does go up and down and has a few slightly steep sections).
 It’s especially close for folks on the eastside (Bellevue, Redmond, Kirkland, Bothell) and doesn’t require a parking pass (although the parking situation is a little weird, see below).